 It usually is sort of hard and not something that you felt before so you just want to report any abnormalities now what do you alert your healthcare provider to and I know this is a topic that probably you’ve heard over the years you’ve seen how to examine your boobs.

-I am wanting to encourage you that when you do your boobs self-exams that you’re looking at things a little bit differently now than you may have before so when you examine your boobs a lot of times.
+I want to encourage you that when you do your boobs self-exams, you’re looking at things a little bit differently now than you may have before so when you examine your boobs a lot of times.